 Overall, field operations/acclimation at the Chewuch AF was successful.
 The group achieved a target size within established parameters with a low mortality rate observed throughout the season.
-The activities in 2015 were intended to meet objectives outlined in UCSCSA Project and TRP by continuing efforts to maximize efficacy of the supplementation effort in the Chewuch River basin.
+The activities in 2016 were intended to meet objectives outlined in UCSCSA Project and TRP by continuing efforts to maximize efficacy of the supplementation effort in the Chewuch River basin.
 Project development made strides in securing SOAs for use of production from the various ESA programs as well as conduct site specific environmental reviews.
-The NEPA process was begun through public scoping/review and moving forward with providing a comprehensive Environmental Assessment.